maxalmonte14/new-site/pages/blog/lets-talk-about-stupid-videogames-cassette-beasts.md

 ### Characters' stories

-Some of the the characters' stories didn't resonate with me, concretely Felix's and Viola's.
+Some of the characters' stories didn't resonate with me, concretely Felix's and Viola's.
 I mean, one of Felix's drawings comes to life as a beast, why?
 Why not _ALL_ of his drawings?
 I don't see how it makes sense, it honestly was a little weird, but it's not the end of the world.
-Viola on the other hand is a character from a Shakespeare book?
+Viola on the other hand is a character from a Shakespeare's book?
 Why?
-Why aren't all Shakespeare characters in this world then?
+Why aren't all Shakespeare's characters in this world then?
 I don't get it, and not having studied classic English literature makes it even more confusing, so I can't say that I enjoyed their stories too much.

 ### Pointless decision prompts